crandall10/itdalu/README.md

 # itdalu
 information that drifts and lingers under or itdalu - is a work by artist Cameron Randall.
 The work investigates how an algorithm, when presented a text, re-represents that text as a digital image.

-The text titled Facing up to the Problem of Consciousness (1995), by philosopher David Chalmers, analyses the enigmatic quality of subjective conscious experience.
+The text titled Facing up to the Problem of Consciousness (1995) by philosopher David Chalmers, analyses the enigmatic quality of subjective conscious experience.
 Chalmers suggests that consciousness can be understood in two ways: the easy problem, phenomena that is functional or can be scientifically proven through neural or computational methods and the hard problem, that of experience, the subjective nature in which we encounter phenomena.

-The work is then to be considered as a philosophical proposal, exploring how an algorithm, when presented a text surrounding subjective experience, something itself is lacking, looks to represent this as a digital image.
+In this sense, the work could be considered as a philosophical proposal, exploring how an algorithm, when presented a text surrounding subjective experience, something itself is lacking, looks to represent this as a digital image.

 The three monitor installation presents varying stages of the translation process: text to downloaded google images and subsequent transition to re-pixelated image.